vsrinivas/fuchsia/development/sdk/standards.md

 assume the client is using any specific implementation of `async_dispatcher_t*`.
 For example, these libraries should not assume the `async_dispatcher_t*` is actually implemented by `libasync-loop.a`.
-Libraries that require `async_get_default_dispatcher` to be populated should state that requirement in their documentation.
+Libraries that require `async_get_default_dispatcher` to be populated should state this requirement in their documentation.

 Precompiled libraries can have more extensive dependencies if those dependencies are hidden from their client.
-For example, a precompiled shared library should not export symbols from these dependences and should not have headers that transitively include headers from these dependencies.
+For example, a precompiled shared library should not export symbols from these dependencies and should not have headers that transitively include headers from these dependencies.

 ### Naming

-Client libraries should be named according to the language the expect their clients to use.
+Client libraries should be named according to the language they expect their clients to use.
 For example, the C++ variant of the `$NAME` library should be located in the source tree at a path with the following pattern:
 `$LAYER/public/lib/$NAME/cpp`.

-In some cases, a library makes sense only for one language.
+In some cases, a library only makes sense for one language.
 In that case, the language suffix may be omitted unless the client library has an associated FIDL interface.